Millersburg Christian Church

 The next meeting was held May 1, 1852, at the house of David Wolgamot in Millersburg at which time John Albertson, Jacob Vorhes and William J. Courtney were elected Trustees and the clerk was ordered under an act of the legislature passed in 1844 to certify all the proceedings of said organization to the county Recorder for record.
 Meetings were held at various places afterwards and on May 31, 1857, the organization took under consideration the matter of building a church edifice, which was unanimously adopted.
 The records do not show when the first building was completed, but our best information is that it was in 1858 – possibly 1859.

+The building was demolished in April 2024 due to rising costs in maintenance.